 These ingredients as well as anything ending in -siloxane are endocrine disruptors that have toxic effects on your reproductive and immune systems.
-There is evidence that they bio-accumulate in aquatic organisms too.
+There is evidence that they bio-accumulate in aquatic organisms, too.
 What does that mean for you?
-By using these ingredients we are harming not only the ocean but potentially causing serious long-term health effects as our bodies build up and store these compounds with no way to rid of them.
+By using these ingredients we are not only harming the ocean but also increasing the risk of serious long-term health effects as these compounds build up in our bodies where there’s no way to rid of them.

 Another group of petroleum-derived ingredients, these compounds are used for thickening, softening and gelatinizing cosmetics like concealer so that they glide on smooth and even.
 PEG compounds themselves are harmful to the environment because of the way they are extracted and they are often contaminated with ethylene oxide and 1,4-dioxane.
-The former is a carcinogenic chemical that can also harm the nervous system as well as human development while the latter is equally carcinogenic and not biodegradable.
+Both are carcinogenic and the former can also harm the nervous system and human development.

 BUTYLATED HYDROXYANISOLE (BHA)